 This Land Use chapter, along with the Development Standards in Chapter 5, provide a regulating framework that governs the land uses and types of development within the Plan Area, as well as the interface conditions between the private and public realm.
-The land use plan is supplemented by the regulating plan overlay zone (South Central).
+The land use plan is supplemented by a regulating plan overlay zone.
 The South Central Overlay Zone imposes additional regulatory requirements to continue with development in the Plan Area in a way that is thoughtful to sensitive uses.
-Upon adoption of this Plan, a concurrent amendment to the Development Code will be presented for consideration to provide consistency with this Plan.
+Within 60 days of the effective date of the Plan, a rezone to apply the SCSP Overlay Zone District to all parcels within the Plan Area and a text amendment reflecting the Plan as adopted will be brought for City Council consideration